NOTICE OF NOMINATION AND ELECTION FOR THE UNION BARGAINING COMMITTEE (ten positions)

-Nominations are hereby declared open for the GWC-UAW Local 2110 Bargaining Committee (ten positions): All eligible Union supporters [any Columbia graduate and undergraduate student who is currently employed by the university according to the categories outlined by the National Labor Relations Board (NLRB) Columbia decision (i.e. graduate and undergraduate Teaching Assistants, Teaching Fellows, Preceptors, Course Assistants, Readers, Graders, Graduate Research Assistants [including those on Training Grants], and All Departmental Research Assistants)] who have signed a GWC-UAW authorization card are automatically nominated for the GWC-UAW Local 2110 Bargaining Committee.
+Nominations are hereby declared open for the GWC-UAW Local 2110 Bargaining Committee vacancy elections (eight positions): All eligible Union supporters [any Columbia graduate and undergraduate student who is currently employed by the University according to the categories outlined by the National Labor Relations Board (NLRB) Columbia decision (i.e. graduate and undergraduate Teaching Assistants, Teaching Fellows, Preceptors, Course Assistants, Readers, Graders, Graduate Research Assistants [including those on Training Grants], and All Departmental Research Assistants)] who have signed a GWC-UAW authorization card and work in a jurisdiction with a vacant position are automatically nominated for the GWC-UAW Local 2110 Bargaining Committee.

-The bargaining committee will be composed of ten members, to be allocated from the following jurisdictions:
+The bargaining committee vacancies are allocated from the following jurisdictions:

-- 2 members who work in GSAS natural sciences departments
+- Two members who work in GSAS natural sciences departments;

-- 2 members who work in GSAS humanities and social sciences departments
+- Two members who work in GSAS humanities/social sciences departments;

-- 2 members who work in SEAS departments
+- Two members who work in SEAS departments;

-- 2 members who work in professional/other schools (School of the Arts, Journalism, SIPA, Business, Professional Studies, GSAPP, Social Work, and Law, etc).
+- Two members who work in professional/other schools (School of the Arts, Journalism, SIPA, Business, Professional Studies, GSAPP, Social Work, Law, etc);

-Any eligible Union supporter who wishes to accept the nomination for one of the ten (10) Bargaining Committee positions listed above must indicate their intention in writing, including the specific jurisdiction for which they are a candidate, by electronic scan (pdf), photograph attachment, or by hand delivery of a signed acceptance of nomination for the specified position above no later than 5pm on Wednesday February 15, 2017: GWC-UAW Elections, 256 W 38th Street, 12th Floor, New York, NY 10018 or by e-mail to the UAW 2110 elections committee at firstname.lastname@example.org.
+Any eligible Union supporter who wishes to accept the nomination for one of the ten Bargaining Committee positions listed above must indicate their intention in writing, including the specific jurisdiction for which they are a candidate, by electronic scan (pdf) or photograph attachment, of a signed acceptance of nomination for the specified position above no later than 5:00 PM on Friday, May 28, 2021 by email to the UAW Local 2110 Elections Committee at firstname.lastname@example.org.

-Each candidate may write and submit a candidate statement of no more than 250 words.
-These statements will be posted on the GWC-UAW Local 2110 website if there are contested elections.
-Address, phone number and email address must be included, but will not be counted toward the 250 words.
+Each candidate may write and submit a candidate statement of no more than 500 words.
+These statements will be posted on the GWC-UAW Local 2110 website.
+Statements may include hyperlinks.
+Address, phone number, and email address must be included, but will not be counted toward the 500 words.

 Election Dates, Times and Locations